christophhart/hise_documentation/glossary/custom_lookandfeel.md

 | `obj.active` | true if an item is selected |
 | `obj.enabled` | true if the combobox is enabled and contains items |

-In addition to these properties, all the colour properties from the interface designer are available to:
+In addition to these properties, all the colour properties from the interface designer are available too:

 - `obj.bgColour`
 - `obj.itemColour1`
 - `obj.itemColour2`
 - `obj.textColour`

+#### Example

 ```javascript
 s.registerFunction("drawComboBox", function(g, obj)